maxdeviant/degree/stark.md

 Stark aims to be the process of choice for developers looking for a clear and low-hassle approach to software development.
 Clear, common-sense principles combined with deep Git integration creates a compelling workflow to write code in.

 #Principles
+>"Rules are not necessarily sacred, principles are." – Franklin D. Roosevelt

 ##1.
 Commit early, commit often.

 This adage – borrowed from Git – is ingrained heavily in the Stark process.
 Commits cost nothing to make, which means there is no excuse for not committing on a regular basis.
 A habit of committing after adding or changing any piece of code makes it simple to track changes over a longer period.